hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral-runtime/home.md

 # Interactive Demo Series

-Learn about how to perform many common tasks with the HPE Ezmeral Runtime related to building your stateful, containerized applications in the 7-part video series.
+Learn how to perform many common tasks with HPE Ezmeral Runtime related to building your stateful, containerized applications in the 7-part video series.
 The video series is part of [HPE Ezmeral Learn On-Demand](https://learn.ezmeral.software.hpe.com/).
 Click on the below link for the first episode titled “Create a Kubernetes Cluster”.
 Also in the series you will find the following demos:

 * Create a Kubernetes Cluster